Backends

 • Correct audio input and output channels.

-• A visible MIDI output for the Helix.
+• A visible MIDI output for the processor.

 • A reference DI WAV.